jshaffstall/anvil-practices/README.md

 The disantantages of this approach:

 1. You're out of the Anvil hosted toolset now, so getting access to what's happening in your data tables requires poking around in the somewhat abstract Anvil Postgres database.
 It's possible, but not convenient or intuitive.
-So you'd want to build your diagnostic tools into the app itself, so you can it all through the web interface.
+So you'd want to build your diagnostic tools into the app itself, so you can do it all through an admin interface in your own web app.